SAP-archive/cloud-roo-gwaddon/README.md

 1. Copy the runnable jar from the __ODataMetadataRetriever/target/__ folder to your user home directory.
 This directory varies on Windows and Linux, but it is essential that the jar will reside here.
 Be sure that you got the correct jar, which should be named _com.sap.research.connectivity.gw.metadataretriever-1.0.0.RELEASE-jar-with-dependencies.jar_.
 Rename the file to _appToRetrieveOdataMetadata.jar_.

    Please Note: _This java application is used only at design time, for retrieving metadata from the NetWeaver Gateway systems you are connecting to.
 It does not interact in any way with the running applications that you are going to generate using Roo and this addon.
-The access to this application was tested on Windows and Mac OS._
+The access to this application was tested on Windows, Linux and Mac OS._

 2. Go to the "target" subfolder of the __RooAddon__ folder, start a Roo shell and issue a command following this schema: